TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 ### Availability

-- Slots are computed on the fly from the resource's Slot Template and Calendar;
+- Slots are computed on the fly from the resource's Weekly Opening and Calendar;
   nothing is pre-generated or stored.
 - Bookings are not required to be aligned with computed slots.
 A booking may have an arbitrary start time and duration (e.g. a volunteer creates a booking starting